How Gender Roles Are Changing in the U.S.

 Growing Work-Life Conflict for Men

-As fathers and husbands increase their responsibilities at home, they're also experiencing more difficulty balancing work and family duties.
+As fathers, husbands, and other male partners increase their responsibilities at home, they're also experiencing more difficulty balancing work and family duties.

-Fathers were hit the hardest, with 59 percent of dads in dual-earner households reporting work-family conflict, versus 35 percent in 1977.
-In single-earner families, 50 percent of fathers felt the conflict.
+Fathers were hit the hardest, with 60% of dads in dual-earner households reporting work-life conflict, vs. 35% in 1977.
+In single-earner families, 49% of fathers felt the tension.

 Edited by Elizabeth McGrory